 Eminem's 2020 song "Darkness" references the 2017 Las Vegas shooting and ends with a call for stricter gun control laws.

-In 2017, Eminem performed "The Storm," an anti-Trump freestyle, at the BET Hip Hop Awards, supporting Colin Kaepernick and declaring that Trump supporters were no longer welcome as fans.
+In 2017, Eminem performed another anti-Trump freestyle, "The Storm", at the BET Hip Hop Awards, supporting Colin Kaepernick and the national anthem protests.

 In 2017, Mom's Spaghetti was previously a pop-up in Detroit.

-On his 2017 album Revival, Eminem expressed regret for collaborating with Donald Trump.
+On his album Revival, released in 2017, Eminem expressed his regret at having collaborated with Donald Trump.

-On January 5, 2018, Eminem released the second single from the album Revival, "River", featuring Ed Sheeran.
+On January 5, 2018, the second single from Revival, "River", featuring Ed Sheeran, was released.

-On August 31, 2018, Eminem released his tenth studio album and first surprise album, Kamikaze.
+On August 31, 2018, Eminem released his tenth studio album and first surprise album, Kamikaze, just eight months after Revival.
+The album debuted at number one on the Billboard 200, Eminem's ninth consecutive album to do so.

 On October 15, 2018, Eminem performed "Venom" live from the 103rd floor of the Empire State Building on Jimmy Kimmel Live! as promotion for the album Kamikaze.